-In HM Revenue and Customs v FCE Bank Plc5 a US holding company owned two UK subsidiaries.
+In HM Revenue and Customs v FCE Bank Plc a company resident in the United States of America (USA) owned and controlled two companies resident in the United Kingdom (UK).
 Under the UK's group taxation provisions the one subsidiary wished to "surrender" its assessed loss to the other subsidiary.
-HMRC refused to permit the transfer of the assessed loss on the grounds that the two subsidiaries did not form part of a group of companies because of the exclusion of their US parent company from the group for group taxation purposes.
-The court held that HMRC's refusal to allow the transfer of the assessed loss amounted to discrimination under Article 24(5) of the UK-US tax treaty and dismissed HMRC's appeal.
+The Commissioners for Her Majesty's Revenue and Customs (HMRC) refused to permit the transfer of the assessed loss on the grounds that the two subsidiaries did not form part of a group of companies because of the exclusion of their USA parent company from the group for group taxation purposes.
+The court held that HMRC's refusal to allow the transfer of the assessed loss amounted to discrimination under Article 24(5) of the Double Taxation Convention between the UK and the USA and dismissed HMRC's appeal.
 The court's reasoning was that had the two subsidiaries had a resident parent company they would have been entitled to transfer the assessed loss and accordingly there was discrimination.